kdechant/eamon/EVENT-HANDERS.md

 The following is a list of all the available event handlers, how they're used, and a sample handler of each type.

+## Game Intro

+The "intro" event handler is called after the game data is initialized, right as the intro text is shown.
+Use this to alter the intro text if you need to.

+Parameters: none

+Sample code:

+      "intro": function() {
+        let game = Game.getInstance();
+        // change the intro text if the player is female if (game.player.gender === 'f') {
+          game.intro_text = game.intro_text.replace("Larcenous Lil", "Slippery Sven");
+        }
+      },

 ## Game Start

 The "start" eveny handler runs once at the very beginning of the game.
 Use this to set up initial variables and move monsters and artifacts around before the player can interact with them.
+Any text or effects printed in this event handler will appear at the very beginning of the game output.
+To change the pre-game intro text, use the "intro" event handler instead.

 Parameters: none

 Sample code:

-      "start": function(arg: string) {
+      "start": function() {
         let game = Game.getInstance();

         // declare some variables
         game.data['my var'] = true;
         game.data['another var'] = 5;

+        // give monster #1 custom attack messages game.monsters.get(1).combat_verbs = ["breathes fire at", "claws at", "swings its tail at"];

         // move monster #2 to a random room game.monsters.get(2).moveToRoom(game.diceRoll(1,6));